synnaxlabs/synnax/docs/tech/rfc/0020-240613-engineering-workflow.md

 ### 2.0.1 - RC

 The `rc` branch holds the current release candidate.
-Instead of naming this branch `dev`, I've chosen `rc` to indicate that the changes merged into this branch should be of release quality.
+Instead of naming this branch `rc`, I've chosen `rc` to indicate that the changes merged into this branch should be of release quality.